gluster/distaf/README.md

 * Better test case selection logic
 * Better logging of test cases/results
-* Forcing the order of execution if testcases whenever required
+* Forcing the order of execution of testcases whenever required
 * Integrating with nose tests for Jenkins friendly reporting format
 * Logs monitoring in each servers
 * setup_fs to create the initial xfs/ext4 partition before running the tests